mitmedialab/SAR-opal-base/README.md

 tablets), because Unity 5 no longer supports these devices.
 Thus, Opal cannot be deployed to these devices.

+### Reporting bugs

+Please report all bugs and issues on the [SAR-opal-base github issues page](https://github.com/personal-robots/SAR-opal-base/issues).

 ## TODO

 - 'next page' appears to not work when touch disabled